Facades

 However, some care must be taken when using facades.
 The primary danger of facades is class "scope creep".
 Since facades are so easy to use and do not require injection, it can be easy to let your classes continue to grow and use many facades in a single class.
 Using dependency injection, this potential is mitigated by the visual feedback a large constructor gives you that your class is growing too large.
 So, when using facades, pay special attention to the size of your class so that its scope of responsibility stays narrow.
 If your class is getting too large, consider splitting it into multiple smaller classes.

 class.
-Athenna facades, and any custom facades you create, will extend the base
+Athenna facades, and any custom facades you create, will be created

 class.